protomaps/PMTiles/spec/v3/spec.md

 * **# of addressed tiles**: the total number of tiles before run-length encoding, i.e. `Sum(RunLength)` over all entries.
 * **# of tile entries**: the total number of entries across all directories where `RunLength > 0`.
 * **# # of tile contents**: the number of referenced blobs in the tile section, or the unique # of offsets.
 If the archive is completely deduplicated, this is equal to the # of unique tile contents.
 If there is no deduplication, this is equal to the number of tile entries above.
-* **boolean clustered flag**: if `True`, blobs in the data section are ordered by Hilbert `TileId`.
+* **boolean clustered flag**: if true, blobs in the data section are ordered by Hilbert `TileId`.
 When writing with deduplication, this means that offsets are either contiguous with the previous offset+length, or refer to a lesser offset.
 * **compression enum**: Mandatory, tells the client how to decompress contents as well as provide correct `Content-Encoding` headers to browsers.
 * **tile type**: A hint as to the tile contents.
 Clients and proxies may use this to:
  	* Automatically determine a visualization method
-	* provide a conventional MIME type HTTP `Content-Type` header
+	* provide a conventional MIME type `Content-Type` HTTP header
-	* Enforce a canonical file path extension e.g. `.mvt`, `png`, `jpeg`, `.webp`
+	* Enforce a canonical extension e.g. `.mvt`, `png`, `jpeg`, `.webp` to prevent duplication in caches

 ### Organization

 In most cases, the archive should be in the order `Header`, Root Directory, JSON Metadata, Leaf Directories, Tile Data.
 It is possible to relocate sections other than `Header` arbitrarily, but no current writers/readers take advantage of this.
+A future design may allow for reverse-ordered archives to enable single-pass writing.